 To provide a fuller understanding of each pilot in this report, a mixed-methods approach was applied involving multiple research techniques.
 The research methods included detailed case studies, interviews with project leaders, and interactive workshops to gather data.

-The report used three key theories from earlier work.
+Specifically, the report used three central theories from earlier work.
 The first was the Multi-Level Perspective (MLP), a theory that looks at how new systems grow while interacting with existing ones.
 The second theory, Strategic Niche Management (SNM), focuses on how small-scale, early innovations are supported and improved.
 This theory received particular attention due to its application in small-scale pilots of aquathermal energy.
 It was employed to understand how expectations are shaped, how networks are built, and how people and groups learn during the process.
 The final theory, Governance Arrangements (GA), examines the role of government, policies, rules, and authority.